pikanji/gas-english-vocab-helper/README.md

 - Each feature uses the updated data from previous features
 - Cells updated by the script are highlighted in light purple
 - If the "文脈" column has a value, it will be used as context for all operations (translations, examples, and synonyms)
+- The Japanese meaning of each word is used when generating example sentences and synonyms to ensure they match the specific intended meaning
 - Your API key is stored securely in script properties, not in the code

 ## License